KxSystems/docs/docs/ref/prior.md

 ---
-title: prior – a wrapper for the Each Prior iterator | Reference | KDB-X and q documentation
+title: prior – a wrapper for the Each Prior iterator | Reference | kdb+ and q documentation
 description: prior is a q keyword that is a wrapper for the Each Prior iterator.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
 date: March 2019